Small Business Disaster Recovery: Building IT Resilience That Actually Works

 Healthcare practices, legal firms, and financial services face additional requirements around data protection and retention.
 HIPAA, for example, requires specific controls around protected health information that extend to backup systems.

-A complete disaster recovery system for a 10-person business typically costs $1,000-2,000 annually once initial hardware is purchased.
-Whether that's worthwhile depends entirely on what a week of downtime would cost your specific operation.
+Whether that investment is worthwhile depends on what a week of downtime would cost your specific operation.

 The calculation is straightforward: estimate your daily revenue, add the cost of staff sitting idle, factor in emergency recovery services if you don't have internal IT, and consider the customer relationships at risk.
 For most businesses, even a few days of downtime exceeds the annual cost of proper protection.